srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 * Docker Community Edition installed on development machine, with Docker Client version 18.03.0 or later
   * [Download Docker Desktop for Mac and Windows](https://www.docker.com/products/docker-desktop)

-    > **Important**: Because of removal of Azure Container Registry support for TLS before TLS version 1.2 on January 13, 2020, you must be on Docker Client 18.03.0 or later.
+    > **Important**: Due to the January 13, 2020 removal of Azure Container Registry support for any TLS versions before TLS version 1.2, you must be runing Docker Client 18.03.0 or later.

 ## In This Lab